 Isaac has a large development project starting next week for the sales department.
 He has a team of developers ready to start on the project, some of whom are internal to Contoso and some are external vendors.
 The Contoso sales application contains Personally Identifiable Information (PII) that the sales manager has explicitly stated must not be made available to any external parties for privacy and legal liability reasons.
-Isaac requests a customizations and schemas only copy sandbox environment that does not contain any production data or users.
-In addition, Isaac creates a Office 365 security group to give the development team access to the sandbox environment.
+Isaac requests customizations and schemas only copy sandbox environment that does not contain any production data or users.
+In addition, Isaac creates a Microsoft 365 security group to give the development team access to the sandbox environment.

-After modifying and enabling some of the plug-ins, the developer sandbox environment functions the same and is completely isolated from the production application.
+After modifying and enabling some of the plug-ins, the developer sandbox environment functions the same and is isolated from the production application.
 The development team works on their modifications in this environment for several weeks.
 They package their changes into a solution and export/import to deploy to the Everything copy sandbox environment.
 After a successful round of testing and signoffs, the changes are manually deployed to production.

-Entities copied in a Customizations and schemas only copy
+Tables copied in a Customizations and schemas only copy

 Copy an environment to a sandbox environment

-Go to the Power Platform Admin center and sign in using Environment Admin or System Administrator role credentials.
+Go to the Power Platform admin center and sign in using Environment Admin or System Administrator role credentials.